aragon/hack/docs/acl-intro.md

 ## How does it work?
 The component that makes this resource management possible its called the ACL, or **Access Control List**.

-The ACL is a mapping of who has permission to execute an action in an Aragon app, and who can re-grant or revoke that permission.
+The ACL is a mapping of who has permission to execute an action in an Aragon app and who can re-grant or revoke that permission.
 Most generally, an *Entity* can call a *Role* in an *App*, and this all is managed by *Manager*.

 ## Example